-We want to work with students and post-docs whom we can call colleagues, with whom we will continue to collaborate as our careers mature.
-That means you need to find your scientific voice and be willing to tell us when you don’t understand something or when we’re making logical errors.
-We try to do good science and challenge one another and challenge our own theories and ideas.
+We want to work with people we can call colleagues, who will continue working with as our careers mature.
+For this to work best we need to be willing to tell each other when we don’t understand something, and also be willing to challenge each other when we’re wrong or make mistakes!
+We do our best to do good science and challenge our own theories and ideas.

-You should be comfortable with failure because, in addition to our “normal” neuroscience work we also shoot for bigger, less certain projects.
-These projects won’t be on the shoulders of any one person, but you should be comfortable with trying new things.
-Voytek has become semi-famous for being so vocal about how many paper and grant rejections (“failures”) hide behind each “success” (see this Scientific America profile and this CBS piece).
+We are comfortable with failure because, in addition to our “normal” neuroscience work, we also shoot for bigger, less certain projects.
+These projects won’t be on the shoulders of any one person, but we should be comfortable with trying new things.
+Voytek has become semi-famous for being vocal about how many paper and grant rejections (“failures”) hide behind each “success” (see this Scientific America profile and this CBS piece).
 These kinds of “failures” often reflect privilege, which is unfortunate.
-Newer scientists usually do not have the luxury to “fail” much in their early careers, so I do my best to protect trainees against this.
+And because newer scientists usually do not have the luxury to “fail” much in their early careers, I do my best to protect trainees against this.

 A lot of science is boring, so you will sometimes need to do the grunt work of setting up and testing equipment, debugging code, and doing the same thing over and over and over again.

 “Don’t let the perfect be the enemy of the good.”
 Some interpret this as a form of “lowering your standards”.
-The interpretation I prefer is one of a cost/benefit benefit analysis: if you’ve hit a point of diminishing returns, seek counsel or accept that science (business/life/whatever) is iterative and that no one can learn from anything if you don’t show them what you’ve done.
-It’s not an aphorism with which I always agree, but it is an important reminder.
+The interpretation I prefer is one of a cost/benefit benefit analysis: if you’ve hit a point of diminishing returns, seek counsel or accept that science (or business/life/whatever) is iterative and that no one can learn from anything if you don’t show them what you’ve done.

 Learn to network.
 Talk to other researchers.
 Email people about their work when you have questions.
 Don’t be shy.
 Or rather, go ahead and be shy but recognize that lots of people are shy and the only way to learn from them is to overcome your mutual shyness.
 (This advice isn’t meant as a Machiavellian ploy; networking allows you to meet smart people, which gives you new ideas and new collaborations.
 This, in turn, lets you do science faster and better.
 Networking is sharing, not manipulating.)
-If you can’t network in person, network digitally.
-Twitter, blogging, Reddit… there are numerous online communities with active scientists with whom you can talk.
+If you can’t network in person, do so online!

-Everything revolves around figures.
-Organize/save all your data in figures and make your figures clean and clear.
+We’re major proponents of good data visualization.
 Build your experiment with your data collection in mind.
 Collect your data with your analyses in mind.
 Analyze your data with your figures in mind.
 Make your figures with your talks in mind.
-Take the simple option wherever you can.
-We’re overachievers, but you need to learn to collaborate, leave questions unanswered, and when to walk away.
+Clear, striking figures that show your ideas and explain your data and results can say so much more than text alone can do.

 “What if my undergraduate grades are terrible?”

-You’re going to have to work harder now.
+To be totally frank, if your grades are poor, you’re going to have to work harder to compensate for that.
 You have to accept that.
-Your grades will follow you for an annoyingly long time.
+In academia, your grades can follow you for an annoyingly long time.